 Thus, in the case of cyber operations, it is very often impossible to prove that they are attributable to another state.
 In such circumstances, the attacked state finds itself in a difficult situation, since attribution of the operation to a state is an element of internationally wrongful act which itself is one of condicions sin qua non for applicability of most of the circumstances precluding wrongfulness under international law.
 One of the few such circumstances that are applicable even in the absence of attribution (and internationally wrongful act) is the plea of necessity.
-This is the reason why this instrument has received increasing attention in recent years, not only in the scholarly debate, but references to this instrument are also beginning to appear in the national cyber strategies of a number of states.
+This is the reason why this instrument has received increasing attention in recent years, not only in the scholarly debate, the please of a number of states.